tim-smart/effect-io-ai/effect/Schedule-onDecision.md

 # onDecision

-Returns a new schedule that applies the current one but runs the specified effect for every decision of this schedule.
-This can be used to create schedules that log failures, decisions, or computed values.
+Returns a new schedule that executes an effect every time the schedule makes a decision.

+**Details**

+This function enhances an existing schedule by running an effectful function `f` whenever a scheduling decision is made.
+The function receives the current schedule output (`out`) and the decision (`ScheduleDecision`), allowing additional logic to be executed, such as logging, monitoring, or side effects.

 To import and use `onDecision` from the "Schedule" module: